mVeerasingam/battery-simulator-manager/README.md

 - Once a simulation in complete, regardless if the simulation was succesful or not, it's saved to ```mongodb://mongodb_simulation_results:27017/simulationResultsDB```
 - GET ```http://localhost:8082/simulations/user/{user_id}/task/{task_id}``` retrieves a specific simulation for a given user
 - GET ```http://localhost:8082/simulations/user/{user_id}``` retrieves all simulations performed for a given user

+### **Tests Overview for Simulation Notification Service**

+The Simulation Notification Service tests validate the functionality of handling simulation notifications, including retrieval, saving, and deletion of simulation results for a user.

+---

+#### **1. Unit Test: SimulationNotificationServiceTest**
+The `SimulationNotificationServiceTest` ensures the notification service behaves as expected when interacting with the repository for managing simulation results.

+---

+#### **Test Case: Get Simulations by User**
+- **Objective**: Retrieve all simulation results associated with a specific user.
+- **Key Assertions**:
+  - Ensures the correct number of simulations is returned for the user.
+  - Confirms the task ID of the retrieved simulation matches expectations.
+  - Verifies the repository's `findByUserId` method is called once.

+---

+#### **Test Case: Get Simulation by Task ID and User ID**
+- **Objective**: Retrieve a specific simulation result by task ID and user ID.
+- **Key Assertions**:
+  - Ensures the returned simulation result is not null.
+  - Confirms the retrieved simulation's status matches the expected value (`"Completed"`).
+  - Verifies the repository's `findByUserIdAndTaskId` method is called once.

+---

+#### **Test Case: Save Simulation**
+- **Objective**: Save a new simulation result to the repository.
+- **Key Assertions**:
+  - Ensures the saved simulation is not null.
+  - Confirms the task ID of the saved simulation matches the expected value.
+  - Verifies the repository's `save` method is called once.

+---

+#### **Test Case: Delete Simulation**
+- **Objective**: Delete an existing simulation result for a specific task ID and user ID.
+- **Key Assertions**:
+  - Ensures the deletion operation returns a successful result (`true`).
+  - Verifies the repository's `findByUserIdAndTaskId` method is called to locate the simulation.
+  - Confirms the repository's `delete` method is called once to remove the simulation.

+---

+#### **Mocked Interactions and Dependencies**
+The tests rely on the following mocked dependencies:
+- **`SimulationResultsRepository`**:
+  - Mocked to simulate data retrieval, saving, and deletion operations for simulation results.
+- **Service Logic**:
+  - Ensures proper handling of CRUD operations and their outcomes.

+---